repoze/repoze.what/docs/source/index.rst

     API.
 For example, it would be easy for you to switch from one back-end to another, and even use this framework to migrate the data.

-    It's highly extensible, so it's very unlikely that it will get in your way.
-    Among other things, you can extend it to check for many other conditions (such as checking that the user comes from a given country, based on her IP address, for example).
+    This is just the authorization pattern it supports out-of-the-box, but you can may it support other authorization patterns with your own :term:`predicates <predicate>`.
+It's highly extensible, so it's very unlikely that it will get in your way -- Among other things, you can extend it to check for many conditions (such as checking that the user comes from a given country, based on her IP address, for example).

 Features